One Last Spin

 The interviews were the heart of the documentary, providing firsthand accounts of the toll that gambling addiction takes on individuals and their families.
 Given the sensitivity of the topic, these interviews had to be conducted with immense care.
 The team created a controlled, comfortable environment, ensuring that the subjects felt at ease when sharing their experiences.
 Every question was carefully considered, allowing the interviewees to tell their stories in their own words without feeling pressured or exploited.

 The b-roll portion of the production played an equally important role.
 While the interviews told the emotional core of the story, the b-roll footage was used to visually immerse the audience in what it’s like to live with a gambling addiction daily.
-From empty betting shops to isolated individuals staring at screens, the cinematography captured the loneliness, despair, and repetition that often accompany problem gambling.
+From devastating family encounters to secretive online betting, the cinematography captured the loneliness, despair, and repetition that often accompany problem gambling.
 Carefully selected shots and locations helped reinforce the themes of the documentary, adding depth and visual storytelling to the personal testimonies.

 The production was a significant undertaking, requiring a large and dedicated crew.
 In addition to the director and editor, the team included producers, cinematographers, hair and makeup artists, wardrobe stylists, sound engineers, music composers, colourists, camera assistants, and focus pullers.
 Each member of the team played a crucial role in ensuring the film was executed to the highest standard.